MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/raw-storage-iterator-class.md

 #### <a name="remarks"></a>Açıklamalar

-Tür, `Type`raw_storage_iterator sınıf şablonu parametresinin bir eş anlamlısıdır.
+Tür, raw_storage_iterator sınıfı şablon parametresi için bir eş anlamlı `Type` .

 ### <a name="iter_type"></a><a name="iter_type"></a>iter_type